Selling a Consumer & Retail Business in London

 - Financing context: Debt and structured capital discussions should be prepared before final bids because the London market and Consumer & Retail risk profile can both affect closing certainty, particularly where The city offers deep equity and lender coverage, but leverage appetite still depends on earnings visibility, regulatory exposure, and cash conversion.

-- Diligence focus: The strongest London processes make the difficult Consumer & Retail questions visible early, especially around Supply Chain and Margin Quality; this is where buyers will test the point that Consumer businesses face detailed scrutiny on COGS, logistics costs, and gross margin after distribution.
+- Diligence focus: The strongest London processes make the difficult Consumer & Retail questions visible early, especially around Inventory, Supplier, and Working Capital Risk; this is where buyers will test the point that Inventory ageing, seasonality, supplier concentration, lead times, minimum order quantities, deposits, stock-outs, and obsolete product affect valuation and debt capacity.

-- Preparation priority: Before approaching buyers, shareholders should understand how Gross margin quality affects valuation, structure, and closing certainty in London, especially where Buyers start with gross margin — after COGS and fulfilment — before considering EBITDA.
+- Preparation priority: Before approaching buyers, shareholders should understand how Clean contribution by channel affects valuation, structure, and closing certainty in London, especially where Buyers want a clear view of margin by product, store, wholesale account, marketplace, and direct channel after fulfilment, returns, trade spend, fees, and marketing.

 Why this market matters